zephyrproject-rtos/zephyr/doc/application/application.rst

    :guilabel:`<Help >` and press :kbd:`Enter`.

    Press :kbd:`Enter` to return to the menu.

 #.
+Press :kbd:`/` to bring up a search menu to look for a particular option.

+#.
 After configuring the kernel options for your application, tab to
    :guilabel:`< Save >` and press :kbd:`Enter`.